 Made with copious amounts of fresh cherries, a few slivers of fresh ginger, a squeeze of fresh lemon juice, a splash of vanilla and green tea, this Cherry and Ginger Infused Green Tea is the perfect refreshing drink!

 Living in the deep south it gets hot.
 Hot and humid.
-Sometimes it feels as though you’re going to simply melt away!
+Sometimes it feels as though you’re going to simply melt away.
 Therefore we make sure to drink lots of fluids to help us stay cool and hydrated.
 And one of our favorite drinks is my Cherry and Ginger Infused Green Tea!

 Not being a huge fan of water, I wanted to find something else that I would enjoy along with everyone else in my family.
 Naturally, being born and raised in the South, the most natural thing was tea.

 Bigelow Tea has long been a favorite of mine.
 I can remember my father making sweet tea with Bigelow while I was growing up.
 With so many delicious flavors from which to choose, I never run out of flavors to try!
 Plus it’s easy and takes just minutes to make.
 While Bigelow Tea tastes great on its own, I also enjoy combining flavors, and creating my own flavors like this Cherry and Ginger Infused Green Tea!

 My Cherry and Ginger Infused Green Tea features copious amounts of fresh cherries, a few slivers of fresh ginger, a squeeze of fresh lemon juice, a splash of vanilla and Bigelow Green Tea.
 Of course, you can use any brand of green tea you prefer.

 Ready to see how to make this cold and refreshing tea?

 HOW TO MAKE CHERRY AND GINGER INFUSED GREEN TEA